-The best resistance bands are an affordable and underrated piece of fitness gear.
-They’re often overlooked when people are buying the best home gym equipment.
-But resistance bands are extremely versatile and can be used to create total body workouts that target every muscle group.
+Strength training is easy and affordable with the best resistance bands.
+They're an underrated and often overlooked piece of fitness gear, but among the best home gym equipment you can get.
+Resistance bands are extremely versatile and can be used to create total body workouts that target every muscle group.

 Yes, this seemingly simple piece of elastic can deliver a strength training workout that tones muscle and enhances mobility.
 A study in the Journal of Sports Science & Medicine found that just five weeks of resistance band training significantly improved hamstring and inner thigh flexibility.
 And resistance bands are easy on the joints.